CampusLabs/coffeescript-style-guide/README.md

     ```Coffeescript
     # bad
-    if some_condition then
+    if someCondition then
       # body omitted

     # good
-    if some_condition
+    if someCondition
       # body omitted
     ```